DeadBoTt-exe/DeadBoTt-exe/README.md

 ## Hi there! 👋 I'm Bhaskar

 ##  🚀 About Me
-I'm an undergraduate student passionate about Computer Science, with expertise in **Machine Learning, Deep Learning**.
-I have a strong foundation in **C++, Python**, and a knack for problem-solving.
+I'm an UG student passionate about Computer Science, with a little expertise in **Machine Learning, Deep Learning**.
+I have a strong foundation in **Python, C++** and a bit of **Java**.
+I also have and a knack for problem-solving.
 I'm also an experienced **graphic designer**, bringing creativity into my technical projects.

 ## 🔥 Areas of Interest
 **Artificial Intelligence & Machine Learning** (Deep Learning, Reinforcement Learning, Computer Vision)